rust-lang/book/nostarch/chapter08.md

 not take ownership of the `s` parameter, `s2` will still be a valid `String` after this operation.

-Second, we can see in the signature that `add` takes ownership of `self`, because `self` does *not* have an `&`.
+Second, we can see in the signature that `add` takes ownership of `self` because `self` does *not* have a `&`.
 This means `s1` in Listing 8-18 will be moved into the `add` call and will no longer be valid after that.
-So although `let s3 = s1 + &s2;` looks like it will copy both strings and create a new one, this statement actually takes ownership of `s1`, appends a copy of the contents of `s2`, and then returns ownership of the result.
-In other words, it looks like it’s making a lot of copies but isn’t; the implementation is more efficient than copying.
+So, although `let s3 = s1 + &s2;` looks like it will copy both strings and create a new one, this statement actually takes ownership of `s1`, appends a copy of the contents of `s2`, and then returns ownership of the result.
+In other words, it looks like it’s making a lot of copies, but it isn’t; the implementation is more efficient than copying.

 If we need to concatenate multiple strings, the behavior of the `+` operator